thifranc/docs.wiki.raw/User-Guide:-Rocket.Chat.md

 Private channels/rooms are locked.
 Only invited people can get in.
 They are not visible to the rest of the participants.
 They work exactly as the public channels.
 The various EIC channels/rooms are generally dedicated to topics to investigate, or to logistical exchanges (like maintenance, or sharing URLs post-publication).

+**Adding users** and making them owners of an existing channel is easy!
+Go to the channel/room of your choice, click on the ‘members’ icon and click on the ‘Add users’ (not ‘Invite users’) blue button.

+[add users photo]

+Type in the username and hit the blue ‘Add users’ button again.
+You will receive a confirmation that the user of choice was added to your room.
+To view the members in your room, click again on the ‘members’ icon.
+Make sure that the dropdown menu is set to ‘all users’ (the default is online users).

+[all users photo]

+To make a user the owner of the group, click on the name of the user and then click on ‘Set as owner’ button.

+[set as owner photo]

+**Editing a channel** is easy!
+A channel owner has the capability to edit and add relevant information to a specific channel.
+For instance adding a wiki page URL that complements the information exchange of that channel.
+Just go to the channel of your choice, click on the info icon and then the edit button.

+[edit channel photo]

+This will open a form like view where you can edit information and add wiki URLs.
+Please do so only in the ‘Topic’ field.

+[topic photo]

+Make sure to hit Save!

 ## _Discussions_

 Within a channel/room with many people talking about many things at once, you can choose to engage in a thread (a short exchange on a specific topic) or to start a discussion, which is basically like a room inside another room.